CookieBadger/assetplacer-docs/snapping.rst

 Snapping
 =========

 To make the use of modular assets and placing objects at regular distances easy, the AssetPlacer offers Snapping capabilities.
-Compared to the Godot editor's built-in incremental snapping applied to transformations, the AssetPlacer offers GridSnapping, i.e. assets are snapped to absolute positions on a global grid.
+Compared to the Godot editor's built-in incremental snapping applied to transformations, the AssetPlacer offers grid snapping, i.e. assets are snapped to absolute positions on a global grid.
 Note that the AssetPlacer's snapping is separate from Godot's internal snapping, thus you need to make sure to configure both of them to fit your needs.
 There is a checkbox in the AssetPlacer's user interface, that enables snapping.
 For convenience and consistency, you can also toggle snapping when placing assets by holding down the :kbd:`Ctrl` key.
-When snapping is active, a grid is displayed on the plane that assets are currently being placed on.
+When snapping is active, a grid is displayed on the plane that assets are currently being placed on. *If you are using the OpenGL 3 renderer, this grid is unfortunately not visible.*

 .. image:: images/Snapping.gif